SSCAtlas/order66-styleguide/README.md

 ```
 bootstrap will be added along with override file

-### Create a new scss file named "styleguide.scss" in the root directory
+### (New Project Only) Create a new scss file named "styleguide.scss" in the root directory
 Add an import to styleguide.scss
 ```sh
 @import './node_modules/ava-styleguide/styleguide.scss';
 ```

-### Add the scss script to package.json file in main project
+### (New Project Only) Add the scss script to package.json file in main project
 ```sh
 "scss": "sass override.scss compiled-bootstrap/override-bootstrap.css"
 ```